Welcome

 She has been awarded grants, professional development and prizes from Australia Council, Australian Film Commission (now Screen Australia), Fiona Myer and Myer Foundation, Melbourne Queer Film and Video Festival, National Association for the Visual Arts, University of Melbourne and Victoria University.

-As well as completing Writing and Editing subjects at RMIT, Catherine has a Master of Contemporary Art, VCA (2013-2014) and a Graduate Diploma of Film and Television, VCA (1996).
+As well as completing Writing and Editing subjects at RMIT and teaching in the Diploma of Professional Writing and Editing (CAE), Catherine has a Master of Contemporary Art, VCA (2013-2014) and a Graduate Diploma of Film and Television, VCA (1996).

 Photo: Breeana Dunbar